cloudkj/layer/README.md

 1. Download a [release](https://github.com/cloudkj/layer/releases)
 2. Install BLAS 3.6.0+
-  * On Debian-based systems: `apt-get install -y libblas3
+  * On Debian-based systems: `apt-get install -y libblas3`
   * On RPM-based system: `yum install -y blas`
   * On macOS 10.3+, BLAS is pre-installed as part of the [Accelerate framework](https://developer.apple.com/documentation/accelerate/blas)
-3. Unzip the release and run `[sudo] ./install.sh`, or manually relocate the binaries to path of your choice.
+3. Unzip the release and run `[sudo] ./install.sh`, or manually relocate the binaries to the path of your choice.

 ## About